dividendcash/DividendCash/doc/README.md

-Dividendcash Core
+DividendCash Core
 =====================

 Setup
 ---------------------
-[Dividendcash Core](http://dividendcash.org/wallet) is the original Dividendcash client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Dividendcash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[DividendCash Core](http://dividendcash.org/wallet) is the original DividendCash client and it builds the backbone of the network.
+However, it downloads and stores the entire history of DividendCash transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Dividendcash on your native platform.
+The following are some helpful notes on how to run DividendCash on your native platform.

 ### Unix